mynk-tmr/notes/FrontEnd/CSS.md

 * queries allow to apply CSS styles based on user's device features & current state
 * `not`: inverts the meaning of an entire media query.
 * `only`: prevents older browsers that do not support media queries with media features to apply rules
-* `and`: combines a media feature with a media type or other media features.
 * `min-width`  "apply CSS rule-set if the viewport is at least this wide"

 ```css